kaz-utashiro/greple/README.md

         TEXT      Unmatched normal text
         BLOCKEND  Block end mark

+    In current release, `BLOCKEND` mark is colored with `E` effect recently implemented in [Getopt::EX](https://metacpan.org/pod/Getopt::EX) module, which allows to fill up the line with background color.
+This effect uses irregular escape sequence, and you may need to define `LESSANSIENDCHARS` environment as "mK" to see the result with [less](https://metacpan.org/pod/less) command.

 - **--colormap**=_&func_ **--colormap**=_sub{...}_

     You can also set the name of perl subroutine name or definition to be